Norwegian Air raises fresh capital, set to exit restructuring

-Norwegian Air (NORR.OL) has raised the 6 billion Norwegian crowns ($714.07 million) it targeted through the sale of perpetual bonds, new shares and a rights issue, the company said on Friday.
+OSLO (Reuters) -Norwegian Air is set to exit its restructuring process next week after raising the 6 billion Norwegian crowns ($714 million) it targeted through the sale of perpetual bonds, new shares and a rights issue, the company said on Friday.

+Financed largely by debt, Norwegian Air grew rapidly, serving routes across Europe and flying to North and South America, Southeast Asia and the Middle East before the COVID-19 pandemic plunged the budget airline into crisis.

 The private placement of new shares raised 3.73 billion crowns and was “significantly oversubscribed”, the firm said in a statement.